reybrac/Weather-dashboard/README.md

 ##### Future_scope
-Future scope would be to create favorites buttons that once clicked can show the current weather for that location.
+Future scope would be to add several times throughout the day, so that the user can plan out their day.

 ###### Acknowledgments
 Github website, W3 schools, YouTube, and Stackoverflow helped with examples.
 TA Zac helped challenge and guide in the right direction.